Is sage a nootropic? This article explores how sage could potentially improve your brain function.

 Salvia literally means ‘to Heal’ in Greek, and while it’s native to the Mediterranean region of Europe, it’s found all over the World.

-Most of the research to date has been done using these 2 varieties, so we’re going to refer to both of them during the course of this article.
+Most of the research on sage to date has been done using these 2 varieties, so we’re going to refer to both of them during the course of this article.

 Generally speaking, despite small differences, all species of sage are known to help with: